geoscixyz/em/content/maxwell2_steady_state/electrostatic_sphere.rst

-When an external electric field comes across conductivity discontinuities within heterogeneous media, it Leads to charge buildup at boundaries of these discontinuities, which immediately gives rise to a secondary electric field governed by Gauss’s Law to oppose the primary field.
+When an external electric field comes across conductivity discontinuities within heterogeneous media, it Leads to charge buildup at boundaries of these discontinuities, which immediately gives rise to a secondary electric field governed by Gauss’s Law to oppose the change of the primary field.
-Considering the electric field is defined as the negative gradient of the potential, according to :eq:`totalP_outside` and :eq:`totalP_inside`, the electric field at any point (x,y,z) is
+Considering that the electric field is defined as the negative gradient of the potential, according to :eq:`totalP_outside` and :eq:`totalP_inside`, the electric field at any point (x,y,z) is

 .. math::